 Film and Plot Synopsis

-In Zathura: A Space Adventure, Walter and his little brother, Danny, find an old 1950s-sytle board game in their dad’s basement.
-When Danny starts playing the game, the two brothers find themselves in a meteor shower which wrecks havoc in their living-room.
+In Zathura: A Space Adventure, Walter and his little brother, Danny, find an old 1950s-style board game in their dad’s basement.
+When Danny starts playing the game, the two brothers find themselves in a meteor shower which wreaks havoc in their living-room.
 Next thing they know, their house is floating in space on the rings of Saturn.
 Their only way home is to work together and finish the game… before the game finishes them.

 ‘Zathura: A Space Adventure’ Movie Summary

 While Lisa sleeps in her room, Danny tosses a baseball at Walter which hits him in the face.
 Danny hides in the dumbwaiter, but Walter still finds him.
 He sends the dumbwaiter with Danny to the basement.
 There he finds an old space-themed board game called Zathura hidden in the steps of the basement stairs.

 Walter refuses to play the game with him, so he starts playing by himself.
 He presses the go button, and a card pops out of the game.
 It says, “Meteor shower.
 Take evasive action.”
 Suddenly, meteors bombard the living room where the boys are.
 They hide in the fireplace for safety.
 After the shower, they see the black depths of space through one of the larger holes in the roof.
 They open the front door to find they are no longer on Earth.
 It looks like they are floating on one of the rings of Saturn.

 They take the game to Lisa’s room to ask her for help.
 However, when Walter takes his turn, , and no card pops out.
 His ship just moves ahead a few spaces.
 Lisa, thinking it’s nighttime, runs into her bathroom to get ready for her date.
 So Danny takes his turn which puts Lisa in a cryonic sleep chamber for their next five turns.
 Walter reads the game instructions on the box, and concludes the only way to return everything to normal is to finish the game they started.